-In addition to the Arts disciplines noted in §43.1, students may also select as their minor an area or discipline from the Faculty of Science, as follows.
-Students must meet the minor requirements of the Faculty of Science [see §193.1.3(3)] as well as those of the Faculty of Arts; therefore, the requirements are a minimum of $\star$ 24 to a maximum of $\star$ 36 in the minor subject(s), with no more than $\star$ 12 at the junior level and at least $\star$ 6 at the 300- or 400-level.
-A Science minor may consist of Science courses taken from a single department or of courses within an area of concentration:
+In addition to the Arts disciplines noted in §43.1, students may also select a minor from the Faculty of Science, as follows.
+Students must meet the minor requirements of the Faculty of Science [see §193.1.3(3)] as well as those of the Faculty of Arts; therefore, the requirements are a minimum of $\star$ 24 to a maximum of $\star$ 36 in the minor subject(s), with no more than $\star$ 12 at the junior level and at least $\star$ 6 must be at the 300-level or higher.
+A Science minor consists of Science courses taken from one of the following six subject areas: